Ensono/CheckyChatbot/README.md

 -   `httpResponseBody`: the body of the requests can be of any format and must be Base64 encoded to allow practically any data in the request.
-Take especial note to align the content of this property with the `httpRequestContentType` and `httpRequestEncoding` fields.
+Take particular care to align the content of this property with the `httpRequestContentType` and `httpRequestEncoding` fields.

 -   `httpRequestEncoding`: the encoding of the above `httpResponseBody`, can be